 Banks typically require that your business checking account or savings account maintain a minimum amount in order to remain active.
 This is also true for most personal checking accounts, although the minimum required for an LLC bank account is usually much higher.
 The minimum balance requirements and maintenance fee should be a big factor in your decision in banking institutions.

 Some banks will limit the number or amount of cash deposits or business transactions, so be sure to read the fine print in order to minimize transaction fees.

 Also, if you are making deposits, be to to have a branch location that is convenient to get to.

 Why You Shouldn’t Use a Personal Bank Account

-Having a separate commercial bank account designated for your business is not only convenient, but also necessary to maintain the liability protection afforded by the Limited Liability Company structure.
+Having a separate bank account designated for your business is not only convenient, but also necessary to maintain the personal liability protection afforded by the Limited Liability Company structure.
 Using your personal bank account will likely be considered “commingling” of your funds with those of the business and a court could potentially find you individually liable for judgments against the LLC.